The goal is to add significant amounts of new teaching, research, housing and student life facilities by 2020.

 The Project will be completed in three phases between 2018 and 2020

-The effort includes 13 LEED Gold certified buildings plus infrastructure, and will be delivered in three phases:
+The effort includes LEED Gold certified space plus infrastructure, and will be delivered in three phases:

 In developing the program, the campus addressed two broad categories: space to address critical existing needs and space needed to accommodate increased access to the University.

 The opportunity to add a significant amount of space is an exciting time for UC Merced.
-In Spring 2017, undergraduate students, graduate students, faculty and staff will be invited to help develop a process for managing the use of UC Merced's physical facilities in a way that furthers student success and the University's teaching, research and public service mission.
+As the designs are finalized, undergraduate students, graduate students, faculty and staff will be invited to help develop a process for managing the use of UC Merced's physical facilities in a way that furthers student success and the University's teaching, research and public service mission.

 The academic space program includes 373,400 assignable square feet of research space, instructional space and academic office space.
 The amounts and types of space are tied to the anticipated distribution of faculty members among disciplines, classroom utilization and a modular approach to office-space needs.